-What are different types of pencils?
+What are the different types of pencils?
 What’s the difference between them?

 Probably no Artist can imagine a life without a pencil.

-It’s just an ordinary thing (like a rubber eraser, which I will write about another time), however, there are many pieces of information about pencil many people don’t know.
+It’s just an ordinary thing (like a rubber eraser, which I will write about another time).
+However, there are many pieces of information about pencils many people don’t know.
 Do any of you know the history of a pencil?
-Or how pencil is made?
+Or how a pencil is made?
 If not – I encourage you to read this post.

 What is a pencil?